NATO MULTIMEDIA ACCOUNT

 The NPG was founded in December 1966, when the Defence Planning Committee in Ministerial Session accepted the recommendation of the Special Committee of Defence Ministers, chaired by Robert McNamara of the United States, to establish a consultative process on nuclear issues within NATO.

-Ministers implemented the recommendation by creating two ministerial bodies: the Nuclear Defence Affairs Committee (NDAC), which was open to all NATO members; and the NPG, which was restricted to nations participating in NATO’s integrated military structure and was mandated to carry out detailed work on nuclear issues.
+Ministers implemented the recommendation by creating two ministerial bodies: the Nuclear Defence Affairs Committee (NDAC), which was open to all NATO members, and the NPG, which was restricted to member countries participating in NATO’s integrated military structure and was mandated to carry out detailed work on nuclear issues.

-Initially, in order to facilitate the NPG’s work, only seven nations sat on the Group at any one time.
-The United States, United Kingdom, Italy and West Germany were permanent members, while appointments to the other three NPG seats lasted for one year, and rotated among the eligible nations.
+Initially, in order to facilitate the NPG’s work, only seven NATO Allies sat on the Group at any one time.
+The United States, the United Kingdom, Italy and West Germany were permanent members, while appointments to the other three NPG seats lasted for one year, and rotated among the eligible countries.
 Until 1973, the NDAC met once per year at ministerial level to review and provide formal approval for the proposals of the NPG.

-Since then, even though the NDAC was never formally abolished, its work has been taken over by the NPG, which then became the only formal NATO body dealing with nuclear affairs.
-The rotational membership of the NPG ended in 1979 in recognition of the increasing importance to all members of NATO’s nuclear policy and posture.
+Since then, even though the NDAC was never formally abolished, its work has been taken over by the NPG, which then became the only formal NATO body addressing NATO nuclear deterrence issues.
+The rotational membership of the NPG ended in 1979 in recognition of the increasing importance to all members of NATO nuclear deterrence.